CBIIT/nci-hitif/utils/profile/README.md

     38         1       2843.0   2843.0      0.0          mask[i, :, :] = my_mask
     39         1          1.0      1.0      0.0      return mask
 ```
+## Requirement
+Please make sure [Inference of Cell Object Detection and Segmentation](https://github.com/CBIIT/nci-hitif/tree/master/framework-nucleus-segmentation/inference) works first.
+If everything in the link works, you are ready for running this profiler.

 ## Prebuilt Test Organization
 ### MRCNN